 Bomb Threat Protocols For Your Campus

-Join Campus Safety on December 14th to learn how a positive school climate will reduce the risks of both bomb threats and all school violence, how to develop relationships with First Responders to develop bomb threat protocols, how a school’s response to a bomb threat can reduce the incidences of bomb threats.
+Join Campus Safety to learn how a positive school climate will reduce the risks of both bomb threats and all school violence, how to develop relationships with First Responders to develop bomb threat protocols, how a school’s response to a bomb threat can reduce the incidences of bomb threats.

 Since the invention of the pay phone, schools have had to deal with both the threat and disruption of the school day because of bomb threats.
 Because of targeted acts of violence against schools, most schools around the country have worked to ‘harden the target’, making it more difficult for those wishing to harm our students and staff to get inside the building to cause harm.